bkirman/its-almost-as-if-you-are-playing-a-board-game/prompts.md

 Use a pen to draw a 3x5 grid and put a number in each space Scowl and use your phone torch to look closely at a part of the board.
 Pick up all the pieces of a single type (colour/shape?) and put them somewhere else.
+Open the box and rummage around inside for a few seconds as if looking for something.